entbappy/Streamlit-APP-Deploy-AWS-CICD/README.md

 	1. Build docker image of the source code

-	2. Push your docker image to ECR
+	2. Push your docker image to docker hub

 	3. Launch Your EC2

-	4. Pull Your image from ECR in EC2
+	4. Pull Your image from docker hub in EC2

 	5. Lauch your docker image in EC2